 You graduate with an excellent grounding in rehabilitation knowledge and extensive hands-on experience.
 In addition, you also develop the key transferable skills sought by employers, such as:

 This means that our graduates are well equipped for careers across a range of fields and have gone on to work for companies such as The King’s School, NHS, and for Oxford United Football Club.
-You can read their stories, and find out about the range of support and extra opportunities available to further your career potential here.

 If you are from the UK or Ireland, you must apply for this course through UCAS.
 If you are not from the UK or Ireland, you can apply through UCAS or directly on our website if you have never used UCAS and you do not intend to use UCAS in the future.